 An example of a fan in a barn.

-Stepping into the barn at Goma Dairy on a nearly 80-degree day, you understand the kids’ statement.
+Stepping into the barn at Green Point Dairy on a nearly 80-degree day, you understand the kids’ statement.
 The fans are on, moving fresh air throughout the entire length of the barn, and the roof is blocking the hot rays of the sun.
 The cows are content, eating feed that’s pushed closer to them each hour, lying down on their sand beds and drinking the fresh water that is always available.

 De Grins Oer Dairy in Blanchard, Michigan, has made a number of changes over the years to keep their 1,250 cows comfortable.
 According to owner Tjerk Okkema, “We’re doing everything we can to have a good product leave our farm, and everyone has a role.”

 A new barn, or “cow castle” as the family affectionately refers to it, was just built several years ago with added features to focus on the cows.

 Just like at the van den Goor farm, the Okkema family installed fans the entire length of each barn, to keep the air moving for the cows.
 They also raised the roof, so to speak, by raising the height of the new barn a few feet to accommodate the natural air flow, in addition to the flow from the fans.
 Another aspect found on both farms are curtains that can be lowered in the winter to keep the cold, wind, and snow off the cows, and raised in the summer to allow the fresh breeze inside, much like when we open the windows in our homes.
 In their new barn, the Okkemas also installed foil insulation to help keep the temperature inside five degrees cooler in the summer and five degrees warmer in the winter.
 Both dairies also have sprinkler systems that mist water over the cows when the air in the barn reaches a certain temperature.

 Cows cooling off in the sprinklers.